-If you are a feline stickler and aficionado or take part in cat shows, you might want to know which breeds are listed to formally allow calico coloration.
-How thrilling would it be to purchase the cat that is both purebred and calico?
+If you are a feline stickler and aficionado, or take part in cat shows, you might want to know which breeds are listed to formally allow calico coloration.
+How thrilling would it be to purchase the cat that is both purebred and a callie?
 Let’s dig into the list of breeds:

 - the Manx cat;

 - Persian cat;